-REPORT TO: Policy and Performance Review Committee MEETING DATE: 14 December 2023 BY: Executive Director for Place SUBJECT: Roads Asset Management - Annual Status and Options Report 2023
+REPORT TO: Policy and Performance Review Committee

+MEETING DATE: 12 December 2024

+BY: Executive Director for Place

+SUBJECT: Roads Asset Management -

+Annual Status and Options Report 2024

-1 PURPOSE
+1. PURPOSE

-- 1.1 This purpose of the report is to present a summary of the Council's road assets status as of financial year 2022-23.
-It: - describes the status of the asset, its current condition, and performance; - defines the value of the assets; - details the service that the asset and current budgets are able to provide; - presents the options available for the future. - 1.2 In accordance with the Chartered Institute of Public Finance and Accountancy (CIPFA) Code of Practice on Transport Infrastructure Assets, road assets are split into 6 distinct Asset Groups: Carriageways; Footways and Cycleway; Street Lighting Status; Structures; Traffic Management Status and Street Furniture. - 1.3 This report advises on Carriageways, Footways, Street Lighting, Traffic Management Systems, Electric Vehicle (EV) Charging Points and Road Structures, that are referenced in Appendix A - Status and Options Report 2023.
+- 1.1 The purpose of this report is to present a summary of the Council's roads asset status as of financial year 2023-24.
+The report: - describes the status of the asset, its current condition, and performance; - defines the value of the assets; - details the service that the asset and current budgets are able to provide; - presents the options available for the future. - 1.2 In accordance with the Chartered Institute of Public Finance and Accountancy (CIPFA) Code of Practice on Transport Infrastructure Assets, road assets are split in to 6 distinct Asset Groups: Carriageways; Footways and Cycleways; Street Lighting Status; Structures; Traffic Management Status and Street Furniture. - 1.3 This report advises on Carriageways, Footways, Street Lighting, Traffic Management Systems, Electric Vehicle (EV) Charging Points and Road Structures, that are referenced in Appendix A Status and Options Report 2024.

-2 RECOMMENDATIONS
+2. RECOMMENDATIONS

-- 2.1 To note the content of the report - 2.2 To note officers' recommendation of investment for each of the assets covered within the report.
+- 2.1 To note the content of the report - 2.2 To note Officers recommendation of investment for each of the assets covered within the report.